This article may contain affiliate links. See our full disclosure in the page footer.

 Are you ready to incorporate your business?
-If you answered “yes”, then this post will show you how to incorporate a business in Canada.
+If the answer is “yes”, then this post will show you how to incorporate a business in Canada.

-First you’ll need to determine the business structure that is best for you, then register with the Canadian government or province.
-Let’s quickly cover the four main business structures.
+First, you need to determine the business structure that is best for you, then register with the federal government or province.

 Types of Business Structures in Canada